udnie/dots/README.md

 ## DotsQt
 **DotsQt** is a program for creating photo-collage and 2D animations using transparent pngs as sprites/clip-art.
-It comes with some basic animations and paths that can be attached to the sprite screen objects plus a set of functions to create and modify paths.
+It comes with some basic animations and paths that can be attached to the sprite screen objects plus a set of functions to create and modify paths as well as setting the background color.

-The original dots was/is a program written in JavaFX that added animation to the photo-collage portion of the dotsFX app as well as providing a means to create sprites.
-DotsQt is a PyQt implementation of the storyboard, animations and pathMaker sections.

-**Note:** Dots was the original front end and is no longer required as the pixItem screen objects are now based on transparent pngs.
+The original dots was written in JavaFX which added animation to the photo-collage portion of the DotsFX app as well as providing a means to create sprites.
+The dots front end is no longer required as the screen objects, sprites, are now based on transparent pngs.

-## Why

-* I did have some questions, I think I've answered them myself for now.

-* I never got the chance to publish the original JavaFX version as Oracle stopped supporting FX in 2018.
-I felt it was worth the effort to try once again in Python.
-I haven't been disappointed.

 ## Stuff to know
-One of the few coding decisions I made was to try and keep my files, modules, under 300 lines when possible.
+One of the few coding decisions I made was to try and keep my files, modules, under 300 lines whenever possible.
 Also, I use camel case after many years of coding in snake.

 Sprites/clip-art can average up to 500-600 pixels per side and aren't necessarily square.
 I reduce everything from drag and drop to somewhere around %25-%35 of its original size when displaying it on dropCanvas.